NARCCAP Data Tables

 sftlf Land Area Fraction 1 land/ocean

-Table 5: Atmospheric fields (3-D)
+Table 5: Atmospheric fields (3-D, 3-hourly)

 Var.
 Long Name Units Notes